badc0re/hprog/README.md

-# hprog
+# Hell programming language

-###Hell programming language
+This is a functional language, f*ck classes.

 Why not as Lisp?
-- I simply can't follow all the brackets
+Why Lisp at all, I simply can't follow all the brackets.

 I want to switch functions with placeholers please